-- Repeat steps 8 through 10 for as many fields that you want to map.
+- Repeat steps 8 through 10 for as many fields as you want to map.

 - Click Publish.

 When a visitor submits the form, the data is sent to Microsoft Dynamics CRM.
-To see who submitted the form, go to your Microsoft Dynamics CRM account and open the Sales menu and choose Lead, Account, or Contact.
+To see who submitted the form, go to your Microsoft Dynamics CRM account, open the Sales menu, and choose Lead, Account, or Contact.

 You can personalize a form to show only to a selected group of people.
-For more information about creating a visitor group and displaying information based on a visitor group, see Managing visitor groups.
+For more information about creating a visitor group and displaying information based on a visitor group, see Audiences.